lalomorales22/penguins/docs/web/dashboard.md

 (token or password).
 See `gateway.auth` in [Gateway configuration](/gateway/configuration).

 Security note: the Control UI is an **admin surface** (chat, config, exec approvals).
-Do not expose it publicly.
+Do not expose it casually.
 The UI stores the token in `localStorage` after first load.
-Prefer localhost, Tailscale Serve, or an SSH tunnel.
+Prefer localhost, Cloudflare Tunnel + Access, Tailscale Serve, or an SSH tunnel.

 ## Fast path (recommended)